FrancisMurayaDev/teach2give-javascript/0x05-document-object-model/dom_events.md

 1. Onclick

-- triggered by element click.
+- triggered when an element is clicked.

 ```js
 const btn = document.getElementById("btn");